MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Is anything other than props unavailable in property initializers?

-Subscriptions are NOT cleaned up when a script autorestarts
+Subscriptions are NOT cleaned up when a script auto-restarts

 **DO NOT** implement the constructor, use property initializers instead.